plone/training/theming/theme-package.rst

 Now that we have the static theme inside, we need to apply the Diazo rules in rules.xml to map the theme with the Plone content elements.

-First let me explane what we mean, when we talk about content and theme.
+First let me explain what we mean, when we talk about content and theme.
-Content is normaly the dynamic generated content on the Plone site and theme is the static template site.
+Content is usually the dynamic generated content on the Plone site and theme is the static template site.

-For exaple:
+For example:

 .. code-block:: xml